Contributing Data to OBIS-SEAMAP

 We can establish a collaboration with you to set up a similar automated data registration.

 We will automatically create an account for you to review your data before it is published.
 You don't need it in advance when you submit your data via e-mail.

-You are credited as a data provider.
-Funding sources and collaborators can be listed in the "Dataset credit" section on the Dataset Details page.
+You are credited as a contributor.
+Funding sources and collaborators can be listed in the "Dataset credit" section within the dataset metadata.

-As a data provider, you retain the ownership of the data.
+As a contributor, you retain the ownership of the data.

 Your data are accessible on the Dataset Page.
 The Dataset Page shows the associated metadata, which you may edit during the review process.

 The data can also be viewed with the Advanced Search.

 When OBIS-SEAMAP users search by species or locations, your data will be listed as a contributing dataset and mapped with other data (while still separately identifiable).